English

 - Students who opt to take AP Literature may not be exposed to the classic works of British Literature in their high school tenure.

 - AP Literature is recommended for students who enjoy reading.
-Students are expected to read novels in their entirety before class discussion begins; therefore, students must create their own reading schedules and budget their own reading time.
+Students are expected to read novels of substantial length in their entirety before class discussion begins; therefore, students must create their own reading schedules and budget their own reading time.

-- In the fall semester, students will read Jane Eyre (422 pages) and The Awakening (109 pages); in the spring semester, students will read Crime and Punishment (505 pages) and Catch-22 (453 pages).
+- In the fall semester, AP Literature students will read Jane Eyre (422 pages) and The Awakening (109 pages); in the spring semester, students will read Crime and Punishment (505 pages) and The Metamorphosis (80 pages).

-- Writing is almost entirely timed, on-demand literary analysis in preparation for the AP Literature exam in May.
-Students are expected to already demonstrate advanced writing skills with a strong grasp of structure, style, and cohesion.
+- Writing in the AP Literature class is almost entirely timed, on-demand literary analysis in preparation for the AP Literature exam in May.
+Students are expected to demonstrate advanced writing skills with a strong grasp of structure, style, and cohesion.

 - Be advised that a student coming from an English 3CP to AP Literature makes a two-level leap in rigor and expectation.
 AP is not a high school honors class; it is a college-level class.